tum-esm/drive-inventory/README.md

 # DRIVE v1.0
 **Data-driven Road-Transport Inventory for Vehicle Emissions**<br>

 Python-based framework to calculate road traffic emissions in urban areas.
-The method is based on a macroscopic traffic model (static traffic demand model) and data from multiple traffic counting stations (dynamic traffic data) to estimate hourly traffic volume and traffic condition on a road-link level.
+The method is based on a multi-modal macroscopic traffic model (static traffic demand model) and data from multiple vehicle-specific traffic counting stations (dynamic traffic data) to estimate hourly traffic volume and traffic condition on a road-link level.
 This granular activity data is combined with [HBEFA 4.2](https://www.hbefa.net/) emission factors to estimate hot vehicle exhaust emissions and cold start excess emissions.
 In conclusion, this framework provides methods to...<br><br>
 ... estimate and generate a high-resolution spatial emission map for road transport emissions.<br>
 ... generate accurate, data-based temporal profiles for greehouse gases and air pollutants.<br>